-And I miss my mommy and daddy daily.
+But I miss my mom and dad daily.

 I have for the past seven years when they were transferred to central Illinois from Chicago and from the house they lived in that was literally two minutes from where I live now.

 I drive by their old neighborhood daily and it still gives me a pain in my side when I do.

 But the thing is, this whole time I knew they were still in the state I lived in so that gave me some sort of crazy comfort.

 Now, they aren’t even in a state that borders my state.